-Figure 10 shows the time series of selected daily ecological and hydrological variables predicted by TEST and CTL simulations, as well as the river levels and precipitation within the simulation period for the Tielu Bridge section.
-Figures 10c and 10d show that the effects of stream-aquifer interaction on surface soil water and surface ice, respectively, are dominant in spring, autumn, and winter.
+Figure 11 shows the time series of selected daily ecological and hydrological variables predicted by TEST and CTL simulations, as well as the river levels and precipitation within the simulation period for the Tielu Bridge section.
+Figures 11c and 10d show that the effects of stream-aquifer interaction on surface soil water and surface ice, respectively, are dominant in spring, autumn, and winter.
 As expected, the effects on surface soil ice are especially noticeable in winter, with values predicted by the TEST simulation nearly five times those predicted by CTL.
-The relative lack of influence of the high river water level of summer (Figure 10a) on soil water seems contradictory, but can be explained by the precipitation variation shown in Figure 10b; in summer, surface soil is wetted most by precipitation and stream water contributes relatively less to this effect, while in other seasons the stream water can significantly affect the surface soil water (and ice) because rain events are sparse.
-These conclusions can be checked in Figure 10e, which shows that the effects of stream-aquifer interaction are perennially apparent on deep soil water that is much less affected by precipitation.
-Figure 10g shows that ground temperature is cooled by stream water in spring and summer and warmed in winter, though the amplitudes of these changes are slight compared with seasonal temperature variation.
+The relative lack of influence of the high river water level of summer (Figure 11a) on soil water seems contradictory, but can be explained by the precipitation variation shown in Figure 11b; in summer, surface soil is wetted most by precipitation and stream water contributes relatively less to this effect, while in other seasons the stream water can significantly affect the surface soil water (and ice) because rain events are sparse.
+These conclusions can be checked in Figure 11e, which shows that the effects of stream-aquifer interaction are perennially apparent on deep soil water that is much less affected by rain.
+Figure 11g shows that ground temperature is cooled by stream water in spring and summer and warmed in winter, though the amplitudes of these changes are slight compared with seasonal temperature variation.
 The higher specific heat capacity induced by wetter soil makes soil temperatures more resistant to the influence of air temperature change than when the soil is dry.

-Intra-annual impacts on GPP and ecosystem respiration (RE) are shown in Figures 10h and 10i, respectively.
+Intra-annual impacts on GPP and ecosystem respiration (RE) are shown in Figures 11h and 11i, respectively.
 Generally, GPP and RE are both strengthened by stream-aquifer water interaction all year except in winter, and the increased GPP (approximately 0.03 mg C m-2 s-1 in the growing season) is higher than RE (approximately 0.02 mg C m-2 s-1) most of the time.
-These differences enhance the NEE by approximately 0.01 mg C m-2 s-1 in the growing season, which means that riparian plants fix more CO2 from May to September than at other times of the year (as Figure 10j shows).
+These differences enhance the NEE by approximately 0.01 mg C m-2 s-1 in the growing season, which means that riparian plants fix more CO2 from May to September than at other times of the year (as Figure 11j shows).
 However, there is a time period from March to April when RE is enhanced by stream water supplement, while GPP is unaffected.
-This time lag causes the riparian vegetation to act as a strong carbon source in this period (Figure 10j) instead of a sink as at other times of the year.
+This time lag causes the riparian vegetation to act as a strong carbon source in this period (Figure 11j) instead of a sink as at other times of the year.